akanadocs/docs-test/ag/custom-policy-development.md

 ### <a name="introduction"></a>Overview

-This document contains the information required to:
+This document contains the information required to complete the following activities relating to a custom Policy Handler with the Akana API Gateway:

 1. Develop
 2. Deploy
 3. Test
-4. Run a custom Policy Handler with an Akana API Gateway
+4. Run

 It will begin with the design of the Custom Policy Handler Framework, then work through the required steps to guide a customer in creating a working custom Policy.